 - Serving sizes for certain products will be changed to reflect what people actually eat, rather than what they should eat (for example, on a 20-ounce soda, calories and nutrients must be calculated for a single serving because most people would consume it in one sitting)

-The changes are the result of a long, hard-fought battle.
-According to a Washington Post blog on the label changes, a number of major food associations associated with the sugar industry fought the proposed changes for years.
+The changes are the result of a long, hard-fought battle, a number of major food associations associated with the sugar industry fought the proposed changes for years.

 Sugar and Tooth Decay

 Certain bacteria in the mouth feed on sugars left behind by the food and beverages we consume.
 This creates acids that erode the tooth enamel and can eventually lead to cavities; cavities are infections that have progressed through the enamel and into deeper layers of the tooth.